thebigfilecom/thebigfile-com-dev/submodules/motoko/doc/attic/overview.md

 ## Motivation and Goals

-A simple, useful language for the Internet Computer (IC)
+A simple, useful language for the BigFile (IC)

 -   Familiar syntax